prinzpiuz/django_update_checker/README.md

 - Fork this repo
 - Go to actions page and enable actions on forked repo (it will be disabled by default in forked repo)
 - Get an incomming Teams webhook url. for reference, please check [Teams Incomming Webhook URL ](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook)
 - Add webhook URL as MS_TEAMS_WEBHOOK_URI in your cloned repos Settings --> Secrets. for reference, please check [GitHub Secrets ](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)
+- If more type for titles want to be parsed add them as list in WORDS_TO_TRACK_IN_TITLE in your cloned repos Settings --> Secrets. for reference, please check [GitHub Secrets ](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)
+  - Default words tracking is `["releases", "released", "release", "bugfix"]`
+  - eg if add `--words = ["survey"]` resulting tracking list will be `["releases", "released", "release", "bugfix", "survey"]`

 ##### Run Locally